align_gg()

 , removes axes elements for the alignment axis usingtheme_no_axes()

 .
-By default, will controled by the option-"ggalign.align_no_axes"
+By default, will use the option-"ggalign.align_no_axes"

 .- active